AsmaeNakib/The-Istanbul-Convention-and-Gender-Based-Violence/README.md

 manuscript reports this as a limit on what the data can establish, not as evidence of no effect.

-**Manuscript files.** `thesis text final.md` is the source of the thesis text.
-`thesis text final.tex` is generated from it by `build_thesis.py`, so the two always carry identical substantive content.
-Edit the Markdown, then run `python build_thesis.py`.

 ---

 ## Data